OFS/oneapi-asp/n6001/README.md

 ## Kernel Compilation Options

-* Default Kernels - boardtest.cl (for non-USM) , mem_bandwidth_svm (for USM).
+* Default Kernels - hello_world.cl (for non-USM) , hello_world.cl (for USM).
   Use script - scripts/build-default-aocx.sh.
   Generated aocx will be in $OFS_OCL_SHIM_ROOT/build/bringup folder.
   Host code will be in $OFS_OCL_SHIM_ROOT/bringup/source folder

-* Flat: This flow compiles both the Shim/BSP and the kernel - the entire partial reconfiguration (PR) region - without any additional floorplan constraints (beyond the existing static region (SR) / PR region constraints).
+* Flat: This flow compiles both the ASP and the kernel - the entire partial reconfiguration (PR) region - without any additional floorplan constraints (beyond the existing static region (SR) / PR region constraints).
-  This will execute a new place-and-route of the entire PR region - the Shim/BSP's synthesis/placement/routing is not locked-down when using this flow.
+  This will execute a new place-and-route of the entire PR region - the ASP's synthesis/placement/routing is not locked-down when using this flow.
   Timing violations in the fixed-clock domains (DDR, ASP/PCIe) are possible when using this flow.
 Example compilation command:
   $OFS_OCL_SHIM_ROOT/$ aoc -v -board=ofs_n6001